Noth86/ChameleonJS/README.md

 ## Usage

 To use ChamaleonJS, download it and reference the file from your static files folder in the script tag.
-Copy and paste the script tag into every web page you want to track of javascript errors.
+Copy and paste the script tag into every web page you want to track the javascript errors.
 Paste it immediately after the opening <head> tag.

 ```html
 <head>